-Do not put the shears in your dishwasher, even though most of them are labelled dishwasher-safe.
-It is best to clean shears by hand and wipe them dry thoroughly before returning them to their sheath or cover.
-To sharpen them, you can use a honing steel or take them to a professional.
+It’s best to not put any shears in your dishwasher, even though most of them are labelled dishwasher-safe.
+If you clean your shears by hand and wipe them dry thoroughly before returning them to their sheath or cover, they will last longer and be less likely to rust or break.

 With a quality pair of shears, you’ll be cutting through chicken, turkey, and anything else you can think of with ease!
 Don’t be afraid to shell out a few extra bucks for a quality model, as the best shears will last a long time and pay for themselves many times over in the years to come.

 Shears have longer and thicker blades and stronger handles than scissors.
 More importantly, they are more multi-functional since they can perform heavy-duty cutting that scissors cannot.